 When writing about an individual’s early years, do you include when the babe first sat up, first rolled over, and first walked?

 During the person’s youth, they have playmates.
 Do you include every friend they ever played with?
 Do you just list them briefly and summarize what games they played?
 Do you include a few brief examples of the ancestor in question playing a specific game with a specific friend?

 Humans go through a natural changing process during the teenage years.
 Should you include when the person experienced those changes and their reactions to them?

 What if you have an ancestor that dated extensively?
 Should you include every relationship or crush?
 Or can you highlight one or two and sum up that the person “had many crushes and partners”?

 What if your ancestor was involved in sports?
 Do you write about every training and competitive event they participated in?

-If you’re writing about an ancestor who overcome delayed physical and mental development or who was an early achiever in life, then the baby details would be interesting.
+If you’re writing about an ancestor who overcomes delayed physical and mental development or an early achiever in life, then the baby details would be interesting.

 If you have a family anecdote, then the milestones could be useful.

 For instance, my grandmother said my mother was born talking, even though mom didn’t ‘officially’ start talking until she was 2.

 I could use this fact and link it to further stories of my mother getting into trouble at school, work, church, etc., for talking too much.